adventuregamestudio/ags-manual-source/Game.md

 Character and "cue" arguments are used to find actual clip, this works the same way as when you do `cEgo.Say("&10 speech text");` in which case "10" is a cue number.
 For more information about this see: [Voice speech](VoiceSpeech).

-The "as_speech" argument tells whether playback has same effect on game as regular speech.
-At the moment this means that music volume will drop and restore after playback is finished.
-This parameter "as_speech" is TRUE by default and may be omitted.
+The "as_speech" argument tells whether playback has same effect on game as regular speech's voice-over.
+The effect is following:
+* Any blocking speech text which is displayed while the voice is playing will not be removed by a timer until voice playback ends.
+* Any other audio playbacks will have their volume dropped for the duration of a voice clip, if their types have "VolumeReductionWhileSpeechPlaying" property set.

+The parameter "as_speech" is TRUE by default and may be omitted.

 This command will be ignored if a regular blocking voice is currently playing.
 Also, both blocking and non-blocking voice will interrupt non-blocking voice-over if one was playing.